 A defibrillator is located in the Bursar's office and staff training has been completed.
-Refer to list of first aiders on page 7.

 Once regulations have changed the Governing Body will consider whether to hold asthma inhalers on site for emergency use.

 Unacceptable practice

 Although staff at St George's CE Primary School should use their discretion and judge each case on its merit with reference to the child's individual healthcare plan, it is not generally acceptable practice to: